 When dice are rolled for recovery, the entity that is recovering points rolls the dice (rather than the entity that caused the recovery).

-Note that after scenarios complete, points are always restored to their current maximum value, taking into account any injuries suffered and other modifiers.
+Note that after scenarios complete, points are always restored to their current maximum value, taking into account any Injuries suffered and other modifiers.

 After a scenario is resolved, it's time for cleanup.
 Decks should be put back together, with remaining cards, discard piles, and hands combined and reshuffled.
 Item cards may be flipped back over for reuse in future scenarios, and unless the game is immediately starting another scenario, players are generally free to swap any equipped Gear.
 HP/EP/WP are restored to their maximum, though there is no automatic recovery of Karma.
+Stat Tracks are removed until the next scenario.

 If the scenario ended in victory, PCs may receive a reward.
 This can be in the form of Wealth, Gear, Karma, or story consequenes.
 The DM will detail any such reward received.